Featured site: Get your life organized with an Erin Condren LifePlannerâ„¢

 Option 1: Shop by genre of music [see screenshot below]

-Screenshot of Amazon.com digital music category
+screenshot of digital music category at Amazon.com

 This might be helpful for you if your goal was to make a playlist.